 Speed-to-Market Hack #3: One Manufacturing Sales Platform

-- A complete CAD integration for ETO development and tender composition,
+- Complete CAD integration for ETO development and tender composition

-- real-time product, configuration, materials and process data for sales, and
+- Real-time product, configuration, materials and process data for sales

-- deep back-end ties as detailed as ERP Order Split options to enable faster production
+- Deep back-end ties as detailed as ERP Order Split options for faster production

 Speed-to-market is determined by a series of factors.

 Your efforts in improving operational performance can often distract from the actual need to digitize the entire development-to-production chain.